 - Financial aid: Calvin Seminary offers financial aid to distance education students on a rolling basis, so apply for aid as soon as you are admitted to the program.

 Calvin Theological Seminary is approved for a Comprehensive Distance Education Program by the Association of Theological Schools (ATS).
 Currently, U.S. immigration policy permits international students to participate in the MDiv distance learning program (while maintaining full time status at 7 credit hours per semester).
-However, international students are not permitted to participate in the distance learning format of the MTS or Diploma for Ministry programs.
+However, international students are not permitted to participate in the distance learning format of the MTS, MA, or Diploma for Ministry programs.